OpenJML/openjml.github.io/tutorial/Nullness.md

 But the constructor for a new array, `new String[100]`, creates an array with null elements.
 So the type of `array` cannot be `@NonNull String[]`, even if we would like that to be the type once it is fully intialized.

+TODO - more needs to be said here

 ## Changing the default

-As stated above, JML appolies a default non_null modifier where not non_null or nullable indication is otherwise given.
+As stated above, JML appolies a default non_null modifier where no non_null or nullable indication is otherwise given.
 This default can be changed.
 The modifiers `non_null_by_default` or `nullable_by_default`, or their equivalents `@NonNullByDefault` and `@NullableByDefault`, can be applied to
 * a method, in which case the given default is applicable to all types named in the method and its specification
-* a class, in which case the latered default applies to all types named in the class, recursively (fields and methods and nested classes)
+* a class, in which case the altered default applies to all types named in the class, recursively (fields and methods and nested classes)

 In addition, tools may provide ways to set the global default.
 OpenJML has command-line options `--nonnull-by-default` and `--nullable-by-default` that set the default for all the files being analyzed.
-It is generally preferabl;e to use explicit defaults at the class or method level, because using global tool options may affect files (like library specification files) that are expecting the normal non-null default to apply.
+It is generally preferable to use explicit defaults at the class or method level, because using global tool options may affect files (like library specification files) that are expecting the normal non-null default to apply.

 For example,
 ```